 - Spread fillings thickly in sandwiches.

-- Add a dessertspoon of mayonnaise to sandwich fillings such as hard boiled egg or tuna fish.
+- Add a dessertspoon of mayonnaise to sandwich fillings such as hard boiled egg or tuna.

 Sauces and soups

-- Make up packet sauces or soups with milk (or fortified milk) instead of water.
+- Make packet sauces or soups with milk (or fortified milk) instead of water.

 - Make sauces with milk instead of water, or fortified milk instead of standard milk.

-- Stir a tablespoon of cream into canned soups.
+- Stir a tablespoon of cream or full fat yogurt into canned soups.